NEWS

 Black and White Film: Photography of the Future

 Like most artists, Douglas Carr Cunningham has held a variety of jobs including photojournalist, camera salesman, and adjunct professor.
-As a former U. S. Navy photojournalist, Cunningham has an extensive archive of images, “enough to […]
+As a former U. S. Navy photojournalist, Cunningham has an extensive archive of images, “enough to last me a lifetime,” he laughs.
+In 1999 Cunningham was one of the first local photographers to embrace the then-new digital photo technology, but he believes […]

 Curatorial Perspective: Celebrating Contemporary Art

 Since the Gibbes Museum of Art first opened its doors in 1905, contemporary art has been a core component of the museum’s mission.
-Much of the institution’s beloved historical art […]
+Much of the institution’s beloved historical art collection was, in fact, contemporary when it joined the museum collection.
+This spring, the Gibbes celebrates our continued commitment to the art of our time […]

 READ MOREExhibitions